If you’re too busy to read this page in its entirety the synopsis is this:

 Over the last 30+ years, the Portuguese Water Dog has gained increasing interest by people in being a therapy dog.

 And it is wonderful to report that there are several Portuguese Water Dogs in successful jobs as therapy dogs across a range of functions.
+But these are very limited as part of the overall number of Portuguese Water Dogs.

 This is so important, it deserves its own paragraph: